KiranKarenavar/nmap-port-scanning-techniques/README.md

-# 🔐 Nmap Port Scanning Techniques – Cybersecurity Lab
+# 🔐 Network-Asset-Discovery – Cybersecurity Lab

 ## 📌 Overview
 This repository documents a hands-on **Nmap Port Scanning Techniques** lab performed in a **controlled and isolated home lab environment**.